realworldocaml/book/book/gadts/README.md

 ```

 This works well enough, but the advantage of a custom pipeline type is
-that it lets you build extra services beyond simple execution of the
+that it lets you build extra services beyond basic execution of the
 pipeline, e.g.:

 - Profiling, so that when you run a pipeline, you get a